RakhithJK/Tyrrrz-LightBulb-wiki/Portable-version.md

 - Run `Manual_Gamma_Registry_Fix.reg` file as administrator.
 This makes required changes to the registry, unlocking a broader gamma modification range, which is essential for LightBulb.
 - Restart computer.

-To run LightBulb in portable mode either launch the `LightBulb_Portable.bat` file or append the `-portable` command line switch manually: `LightBulb.exe -portable`.
+To run LightBulb in portable mode either launch the `LightBulb_Portable.bat` file or append the command line switch manually: `LightBulb.exe -portable`.

 _Note: .NET framework 4.5.2 is assumed to be installed_